 Visit the Archaeological area of Cava d’Ispica

-Cava d’Ispica is a nature reserve and archaeological site located in-between the towns of Modica and Ispica.
+Cava d’Ispica is a nature reserve and archaeological site located between the towns of Modica and Ispica.
 Located within a verdant valley, here you’ll find an impressive number of caves that were long used as Neolithic burial sites, but were later transformed into cave dwellings in the Middle Ages.

 Visit Ragusa